Table of Contents

 Enter total compensation paid in the most recently completed calendar year to all workers to be reclassified.

 The social security wage base is applied on an employee by employee basis.
-The social security wage base for calendar year 2011 was $106,800.
-The social security wage base for calendar year 2012 is $110,100.
-The social security wage base for calendar year 2013 will be $113,700.
+The social security wage base for calendar year 2012 was $110,100.
+The social security wage base for calendar year 2013 is $113,700.
+The social security wage base for calendar year 2014 will be $117,000.

 Multiply the amount on line 23 by 10% (.10).
 This is the amount required to be paid upon IRS acceptance of your application and execution of your VCSP closing agreement.
 DO NOT send payment with Form 8952.
 You will submit payment later with a signed closing agreement.
 If you submit payment with Form 8952, it may cause a processing delay.

 A paid preparer must sign Form 8952 and provide the information in the Paid Preparer Use Only section at the end of the form if the preparer was paid to prepare the form and is not an employee of the filing entity.
-Paid preparers must sign paper forms with a manual signature.
 The preparer must give you a copy of the form in addition to the copy to be filed with the IRS.

 If you are a paid preparer, enter your Preparer Tax Identification Number (PTIN) in the space provided.
 If you work for a tax preparation firm, you must also enter the firm’s name, address, and EIN.
 However, you cannot use the PTIN of the tax preparation firm in place of your PTIN.

 You can apply for a PTIN online or by filing Form W-12, IRS Paid Preparer Tax Identification Number (PTIN) Application and Renewal.
-For more information about applying for a PTIN online, visit the IRS website at www.irs.gov/taxpros.
+For more information about applying for a PTIN online, visit www.irs.gov/taxpros.

 Generally, do not complete this section if you are filing the form as a reporting agent and have a valid Form 8655, Reporting Agent Authorization, on file with the IRS.
 However, a reporting agent must complete this section if the reporting agent offered legal advice, for example, advising the client on determining whether its workers are employees or independent contractors for federal tax purposes.